adde88/wifi-pineapple-hcx-toolkit/INSTALLATION.md

 # Installation Guide

-This guide provides step-by-step instructions for installing the WiFi Pineapple HCX Toolkit v7.0.0.
+This guide provides step-by-step instructions for installing the WiFi Pineapple HCX Toolkit v8.0.0 "Leviathan".

 ## Prerequisites

-Before installing, please ensure your system meets the following requirements:
+Before installing, please ensure your system meets the following requirements.

+### **Core Packages**
+These are required for the toolkit to function.

 * A WiFi Pineapple MKVII or other OpenWrt-based device.
 * **hcxdumptool-custom**: v21.02.0 or newer installed via `opkg`.